nicholas-macfarlane/memory-vanilla-js/README.md

 Do it!
 Fork this project, play with it, make your own game, your own style, create and learn!
 This code is nowhere near perfect, so there's a lot of opportunity to find better ways to do things(one that I can point out is the way I'm generating the character pairs or even just adding more pairs of cards for a harder game). :)

+# issues / features / project requests / donations
+"Free time" for this developer is taking a break from other people's projects and doing something fun and personal - this might be coding, gaming, travelling(when the global situation allows), but considering the shortage of devs out there, it's also expensive to indulge in.

+It's my mission to one day be able focus completely on things that bring joy, knowledge, and inspiration to me, and hopefully to others as well.

+I haven't currently set up any specific system for payments, but if you really want to support my creativity, request me for a project, or request additions to this one, [open an issue] in this repository with a descriptive name that indicates the nature of your request, and I'll have a look. :)